Roadworthy Certificate in Emu Park

 The process is straightforward — if your vehicle passes, you receive your certificate immediately.
 If not, we explain what needs attention and can carry out any required repairs in-house to get you back on the road quickly.

-A Person Is Plugging a Battery Into a Car — Emu Park Automotive and Tyre Service in Emu Park, QLD
+Mechanic Working Under the Hood of a White Car in a Repair Shop — Emu Park Automotive and Tyre Service in Emu Park, QLD

 FAQ